wiwi1999/danube-pontoon-map/README.md

 The map includes:

-* interactive markers for pontoon locations,
+* interactive markers for pontoon locations
-* popups with detailed information and photos,
+* popups with detailed information and photos
-* filters for shade, lawn availability, nudism area information, and minimum chill area,
+* filters for shade, lawn availability, nudism area information, and minimum chill area
-* multiple basemaps, including OpenStreetMap, Carto Light, and ESRI Satellite,
+* multiple basemaps, including OpenStreetMap, Carto Light, and ESRI Satellite
-* a feedback button for suggesting updates or corrections.
+* a feedback button for suggesting updates or corrections

 ## Feedback and Contributions